 The next comparison is between “love” and “The leaning grasses and two lights above the sea.”
 Once again an element of life is defined through one’s emotional connection to what their senses can interpret about the world.
 One can feel love through grass reaching towards the sun, or from the sight of “two lights” hanging in the sky.

 The final couplet sums up what it is about poetry the speaker feels is important.
 Poems should not “mean / But be.”
-Just like in the first couplet of this final section the speaker is trying to make clear the fact that poetry should simply exist in the world without trying to be something it’s not, make great sweeping statements or declarations about live, or try to define one’s existence.
+Just like in the first couplet of this final section the speaker is trying to make clear the fact that poetry should simply exist in the world without trying to be something it’s not, make great sweeping statements or declarations about life, or try to define one’s existence.